GDPR Compliance Made Simple: Master Data Protection Like a Pro

 In the case of data you’ve already collected, you should either request consent to continue using that data by contacting the data subjects or consider securely deleting all of your stored personal data, as using any data without consent would violate the GDPR.

-GDPR compliance requires that organizations take appropriate measures to protect the personal data they collect, store, and use, from the time it is collected until the eventual deletion of that data.
-What is appropriate depends on the nature and amount of the data collected and the intended use, and must follow “data protection by design and by default” principles.
+GDPR compliance requires organizations to take appropriate measures to protect personal data throughout its lifecycle—from collection to secure deletion.
+What qualifies as “appropriate” depends on the type, volume, and intended use of the data, and must follow “the data protection by design and by default” principle.

 As part of communication and consent, Article 12 of the GDPR outlines how to communicate your collection and handling of data via a privacy policy.
-To be compliant, you have to inform readers of your data collection practices, your intended use of the data, and about who has access to the data.
+To be compliant, you’ll need to:

 We highly suggest creating a plan of action to deal with possible data breaches.
 Doing so helps ensure you are practicing appropriate data security even after an event compromises your data security measures.
 A data breach plan might include: